Inblaze/MathModelWorks/README.md

 # MathModelWorks
-"It really does crush your spirit!"
+"I hate wasted potential that shit crushes your spirit...It really does crush your soul!"